Metro Cebu: 2004 presidential inauguration

 On 30 June 2004, Gloria Macapagal Arroyo was the first Philippine President to be inaugurated in Metro Cebu.
 The inauguration was done in front of Cebu Provincial Capitol in Cebu City.
 This was done in gratitude for the support given to her by the people of Cebu during the election.
 In a break with tradition, she delivered her inaugural address in Manila before departing for Cebu for her inauguration.

 2005 Southeast Asian Games

+Metro Cebu and other key Philippine cities hosted the 2005 Southeast Asian Games.
+The event was held from 27 November to 5 December 2005.
+Venues for this event includes the Cebu City Sports Complex, Cebu Coliseum, Mandaue Coliseum, University of San Carlos and parts of Danao.

+The Philippine SEA Games Committee wanted to decentralize the games from Manila, so that other cities of the country could experience the SEA Games.